-Canal Street Cruise-In is scheduled for July 24, 2021 in downtown, featuring antique and unique automobiles and motorcycles.
+Canal Street Cruise-In happened July 24, 2021 in downtown, featuring antique and unique automobiles and motorcycles.

 Christmas on the Canal will happen Nov., 13, 2021, at the Christmas House.
 The event is filled with kid-friendly crafts, music, and the arrival of SANTA!
 Sure to kick off the holidays in festive style!

 You may now pay your Water/Trash Utility Online